 These fraction games for kids boost understanding, critical thinking, and social interaction.
 Best yet, they’re fun!

 Divide students into teams.
-One child draws the fraction on the board and his or her teammates try to guess the image as well as the fraction.
+One child draws an picture that includes a fraction on the board.
+Their teammates try to correctly guess what the image is as well as the fraction.
 If their team guesses correctly they get a point.

-Shake and Number Bond
+6. Play Shake and Number Bond.

-All you need is a cup with a lid and two-sided counters.
+All you need is a plastic cup and two-sided counters.
 Kids shake the cup and pour the counters on the table.
 Then, without flipping any of their counters over, they count how many of each color landed face up.
-For example, six red and seven blue landed face up, with a total of 13 counters.
+For example, if 13 counters were rolled, six red and seven blue landed face up.
 Six and seven are both parts of thirteen (the whole).
-This fraction game for kids also helps with addition.
-Have kids write the number bond and fractions for each color.
+Have students write the number bond (see illustration above) and fractions for each color.

 You could also use 10 frames with this game.
 After kids spill their counters on the table, they place the counters on 10 frames.
 Kids see that 13 equals one 10 and three ones, which helps with place value skills.

 7. Play a round of Equivalent Fractions Musical Plates.